Weijo/Autopsy-Autoruns/README.md

 # Private browser memory forensics

+## Browsers to look at
+- Chrome
+- Firefox
+- Internet Explorer
+- Edge
+- Vivaldi

 ## Instructions for memory capture
 - Download the windows vm [here](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/)
 - Transfer your browser installer to the vm **DO NOT DOWNLOAD IT ON THE BROWSER**